priyanshi-furiya/Attrition-Analysis/README.md

 - Interactive filters and drill-down options to analyze specific subsets of the data.

 ## How to Use
-1. **Explore the Notebook**: Open and run the `attrition_analysis.ipynb` notebook in Jupyter or any compatible environment to execute the analysis.
+1. **Explore the Notebook**: Open and run the `employee_attrition_rate.ipynb` notebook in Jupyter or any compatible environment to execute the analysis.

 2. **Access the Tableau Dashboard**: Open the Tableau dashboard file (`attrition_dashboard.twbx`) using Tableau Desktop or Tableau Public to interactively explore the visualizations.